 ARTS & CULTURE PROJECTS

-We are thrilled to have Arts Council Funding for disabled arts projects in Oxford.
+We are thrilled to have Arts Council Funding for inclusive arts in Oxford.

 The work aims to address the lack of training and career opportunities for disabled artists in Oxfordshire and sees Cowley Road Works working in a major new partnership with the Ark T centre in Cowley.
-Ark T has already successfully run the disability arts ROAR festival for two years.
+The work will support access, development, training and performance in visual and carnival art, performance and dance.

 In 2017 and 2018 we partnered with Oxford Street Art Collective and artist Mani, Cowley Road Works have been delivering new street art projects to brighten and enlighten the Cowley Road.
 Jonny and the Oxford Street Art Collective have created two, celebrating the iconic Radcliffe Camera and another celebrating science in Oxford,

 Mani, who produced a piece featuring Horns of Plenty just prior to Carnival 2017 has just completed another featuring a poem by Steve Larkin on the corner of Randolph Street. .